hbaehr/PoissonPLUTOAMR/README.md

 When it is all finished there will be instructions here on how to include this with the latest PLUTO version, including necessary adjustments to the Makefiles and config files.

+Instructions:
+-The files AMRPoissonPluto.cpp and AMRPoissonPluto.H go in $PLUTO_DIR/Src/Chombo
+-In the template makefile $PLUTO_DIR/Src/Templates/makefile add INCLUDE_DIRS += -I$(CHOMBO_HOME)/src/AMRElliptic

+  and add AMRPoissonPluto.H and AMRPoissonPluto.o to the list of headers and object files.

 -Hans Baehr